Daniel Temkin

 2015

 A language where code is written as empty folders. the program is encoded into a directory structure.
 All files within are ignored, as are the names of the folders.
 Commands and expressions are encoded by the pattern of folders within folders.
-Allows for infinitely long programs that take up 0 bytes on disk (* yes there's a caveat).

 Entropy